zachcb/peak-services/README.md

     docker-compose up --build
 ```

-Docker builds the node api server and pulls down redis, redis-commander, postgres, pgadmin, and prisma.
+Docker builds the node api server and pulls down redis, redis-commander, postgres, and pgadmin.
 Docker then runs nodemon to watch for file changes.

 ## Feature Roadmap